KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/assets.md

 ## Introduction

-The Assets Module provides basic distributed exchange (DEX) functionality for trading `tokens` created using the [Tokens]() module.
+The Assets Module provides basic distributed exchange (DEX) functionality for trading `tokens` created using the [Tokens](../../../basic-docs/antara/antara-api/tokens.html) module.

-The Asset Module allows anyone to buy or sell tokens using the Smart Chain's coins.
+The Asset Module allows anyone to buy or sell tokens using the parent Smart Chain's coins.

 #### Assets Module Flow